top of page

 • Silverman, D. (1989).
 Six Rules of Qualitative Research: A Post‐Romantic Argument.
 Symbolic Interaction, 12(2), 215-230.

-• Check out this collection of videos recorded by Professor Melissa Valentine, featuring skilled ethnographers and the stories behind their research
+• A collection of videos recorded by Prof. Melissa Valentine featuring skilled ethnographers and the stories behind their research.

 3. Some of Our Favorite Books based on Qualitative Studies